Damean/threejs-raycast-test/readme.md

 # Three.js Journey - Webpack Starter Project
-This starter project was created by Bruno Simon and is part of the ThreeJS Journey Course
+This starter project was created by Bruno Simon and it is part of the Three.js Journey Course

 You can find the course here 👉 [https://threejs-journey.xyz/](https://threejs-journey.xyz/)